Vibe Coding: Why Your AI-Built App Has No User

 I've reviewed about 40 products in the last year from founders who vibe-coded their way to launch.
 The pattern is always the same: three months of building, launch day excitement, then crickets.

-Vibe coding is when you use AI coding tools like Cursor, Replit, Lovable or Bolt to ship a product based on intuition rather than evidence.
-You have an idea.
-You prompt the AI.
-You iterate through the build.
-You launch.
+Vibe coding is when you use AI coding tools like Cursor, Replit, Lovable or Bolt to ship a product based on what you want it to do - no coding skills required.
+If you have an idea, you can prompt the AI to build it, iterate through the build and launch.

-I've reviewed about 40 products in the last year from founders who vibe-coded their way to launch.
-The pattern is always the same: three months of building, launch day excitement, then crickets.
-A few sign-ups.
-No retention.
-Confused founder adding features hoping something will stick.
+I've seen this pattern countless times while reviewing vibe-coded products in the last year.
+Three months of rapid building, launch day excitement, then crickets.
+A few sign-ups, no retention, just a confused founder adding features hoping something will stick.

-The problem isn't the tools.
-Cursor and Replit are brilliant for building quickly.
-The problem is building quickly without knowing what you're building or for whom.
+The problem isn't the tools - Cursor and Replit are brilliant for building quickly.
+The problem lies in building quickly without stopping to think what you're building or for whom.

 The Vibe Coding Trap